The US Capitol Police have issued the following press release to help visitors to the National Mall for the Fourth of

 Street Closures and Parking Restrictions

-- Maryland Avenue, SW, between First Street to Third Street
+- Maryland Avenue, SW, between First Street, SW, and Third Street, SW

 - The area between Peace Circle and Garfield Circle will remain closed until 4 a.m. on July 5.

-From Wednesday, June 28 through Saturday, July 1, the traffic pattern on First Street, NW/SW between Garfield Circle and Peace Circle will be impacted.
-Two southbound lanes will be open but they will be coned on the white line dividing them and allowing two-lane traffic – one lane northbound and one lane southbound.
+From Wednesday, June 27 through Sunday, July 1, the traffic pattern on First Street, NW/SW between Garfield Circle and Peace Circle will be impacted.
+Two southbound lanes will be open but they will be coned on the white line dividing them allowing for two-lane traffic – one lane northbound and one lane southbound.
 The two northbound lanes will be closed.